potestiolab/excogito/README.md

 - **optimize_kl**: to optimize the coarse-grained mapping by minimising its mapping entropy, calculated using the original Kullback-Leibler divergence;
 - **random_kl**: to randomly generate coarse-grained representations and measure the associated mapping entropies, calculated using the original Kullback-Leibler divergence;
 - **measure_kl**: to measure the mapping entropy of a mapping provided by the user (in the form of a .txt file), calculated using the original Kullback-Leibler divergence.
+- **optimize_spins**: to optimize the coarse-grained mapping of a spin model by minimising its mapping entropy, calculated using the original Kullback-Leibler divergence;

 Each task can require different input files, which are provided to the program in the form of command-line options.